June 22, 2020 in Diakonos

 Though Christ died to make reconciliation between His people possible (Eph 2), I have felt the pain of being treated differently.
 I have been treated harshly based on the color of my skin.
 I feel this pain when people love my culture but ignore my color.
 However, my pain allows me to empathize with the pain of others.

 But what do I do with this pain?
 What can we do as followers of Jesus?

 As David proclaimed his hope in God in the lament Psalms without yet experiencing the deliverance, I, too, continue to hope in God.
 I hope His Spirit, which is active in the world moves his people to see injustice as a biblical issue.
 I pray that we can begin to listen to one another.
 I pray instead of finding statistics to disprove someone’s narrative, we seek to demonstrate empathy.
 If we truly value life, we will truly listen to the stories of our black and brown brothers and sisters.
 I pray that God will give me the courage to stand against evil in both word and deed.

 No matter the hue of your skin, we must remember that proximity equals perspective.
 When you draw closer to an individual, there is an increase in the potential for understanding their point of view.
 For those of you who have black and brown friends, I encourage you to reach out and ask them what they are feeling during this time.
 In most cases, they are hurting just like me.
 The most encouraging thing for people is knowing they are seen and heard.
 Remember this is not a time to debate, disprove or even be defensive.
 This is a time to listen and love.

-Thomas Anderson is working toward his Ph.D. from Baptist Bible Seminary.
+Thomas Anderson has a Ph.D. from Baptist Bible Seminary.
 He serves as the pastor of Shiloh Hills Fellowship in Spokane, Washington.
 Hear more from Thomas Anderson in this video.